Borjis131/docker-open5gs/README.md

 It also exposes the MongoDB database using `TCP port 27017`.

-### Repository contents

-- `compose-files/` directory contains different docker compose deployments.
-- `configs/` directory contains the Open5GS configuration files for each docker compose deployment.
-- `docs/` directory contains the documentation for this project.
-- `images/` directory has each Network Function Dockerfile.
-- `misc/` contains examples and diagrams.

-Check `docs/` to see the full documentation.
+Check `docs/` to see the full documentation for the different deployments.